Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Introduction

-The sum-the-odds theorem has become a cornerstone of the last-success literature.
-A large body of work---of which we only cite a few representative references---develops extensions and refinements of the model and of the resulting optimal threshold rules, including sharper bounds and variants of the theorem \citep{Bruss2003,Ferguson2011,GrauRibas2020NoteLastSuccess}, Markov-dependent trials \citep{HsiauYang2002}, multiple-choice formulations in which one is allowed up to $\ell$ stopping chances to catch the last success \citep{AnoKakinumaMiyoshi2010}, versions in which one aims to stop on any of the last $\ell$ successes \citep{Tamaki2010}, and problems in which exactly $k$ among the last $\ell$ successes should be selected \citep{MatsuiAno2017}.
-The problem of stopping on the $\ell$th last success was considered in \cite{BrussPaindaveine2000}.
-Other variations on the last-success theme include the group-interview secretary variant of \cite{HsiauYang2000NaturalVariation}, the problem of trapping the ultimate success \citep{GnedinDerbazi2021TrappingUltimateSuccess}, and the last-success problem with random observation times \citep{GnedinDerbazi2025RandomObsTimes}.
-Further perspectives and variants (including links with best-choice/secretary-type paradigms) are surveyed in, \emph{e.g.}, \cite{Dendievel2012}.
-We refer to \cite{PeskirShiryaev2006} for a broad treatment of optimal stopping.
+This \emph{last-success problem}, in which one observes independent Bernoulli trials~$X_1,\ldots,X_n$ with possibly distinct success probabilities $p_1,\ldots,p_n$ and wishes to stop exactly on the final success, is one of the most classical instances of optimal stopping.
+When these success probabilities are known, it admits an elegant and complete solution through Bruss' \emph{sum-the-odds} theorem \citep[Theorem~1]{Bruss2000}: summing the odds $p_t/(1-p_t)$ backwards from~$t=n$ until the total first reaches one determines a threshold~$s_n$, and stopping at the first success (if any) occurring at or after~$s_n$ is optimal.
+The sum-the-odds theorem, which also provides a closed-form expression for the corresponding optimal win probability, has become a cornerstone of the last-success literature.
+A large body of work---of which we cite only a few representative references---develops extensions and refinements of the model and of the resulting optimal threshold rules, including sharper bounds and variants of the theorem \citep{Bruss2003,Ferguson2011,GrauRibas2020NoteLastSuccess}, Markov-dependent trials \citep{HsiauYang2002}, multiple-choice formulations in which one is allowed up to $\ell$ stopping chances \citep{AnoKakinumaMiyoshi2010}, versions in which one aims to stop on any of the last $\ell$ successes \citep{Tamaki2010}, problems in which exactly $k$ among the last $\ell$ successes should be selected \citep{MatsuiAno2017}, and stopping on the $\ell$th last success \citep{BrussPaindaveine2000}.
+Further variations include the group-interview secretary variant of \cite{HsiauYang2000NaturalVariation}, trapping the ultimate success \citep{GnedinDerbazi2021TrappingUltimateSuccess}, and random observation times \citep{GnedinDerbazi2025RandomObsTimes}.
+A common feature of all of this work is that the success probabilities are treated as \emph{known} to the decision maker.